 Barclaycard Arrival Plus® World Elite Mastercard® Cons

-There are two important drawbacks to the Barclaycard Arrival Plus® World Elite Mastercard®: the annual fee and the restrictive redemption rules.
+There are two important drawbacks to the Barclaycard Arrival Plus® World Elite Mastercard®: the annual fee, which is $89 (waived first year), and the restrictive redemption rules.

-The 5% miles back to use toward your next redemption, every time you redeem helps to balance out the cost of owning the Barclaycard Arrival Plus® World Elite Mastercard®.
+The 5% miles back to use toward your next redemption, every time you redeem may help to balance out the cost of owning the Barclaycard Arrival Plus® World Elite Mastercard®.
 That’s a decision you’ll have to make based on your own travel needs.

 Besides the annual fee, it’s also important to keep in mind the potential difficulty of redeeming your Barclaycard Arrival Plus® World Elite Mastercard® miles.
 The card has a relatively high $100 redemption threshold, requiring you to accumulate 10,000 miles before you can redeem them at their full value.
 And once you’ve earned 10,000 miles, you also need to have made a travel purchase of at least $100 within the last 120 days.